 It’s difficult to say exactly who came up with or first suggested the astrophotography 500 Rule.
 But the rule has been around for a while, and astrophotographers have long acknowledged and used it.

-The 500 rule astrophotography formula can help the astrophotographer take crisp, detailed pictures of celestial objects.
+The 500 rule astrophotography formula1 can help the astrophotographer take crisp, detailed pictures of celestial objects.
 According to the rule, you should divide 500 by your camera lens’s focal length to obtain the maximum exposure time in seconds in order to prevent star trails, which are streaks that appear in long-exposure photos of stars.
 As part of the 500 rule astrophotography calculation, we also have to take into account the size of the camera sensor.

 For instance, if you were using a full-frame DSLR camera and a 50mm lens, you would divide 500 by 50 to get 10.
 This implies that star trails won’t appear when your image is exposed for a maximum of ten seconds.
 You would need to multiply the focal length by the crop factor to get the effective focal length (75mm) and then divide 500 by 75 to get the maximum exposure time (6.7 seconds) if you were using a crop-sensor camera with a 1.5x crop factor and the identical 50mm lens.